 This is a continuation of the previous two blogs on sales rep coaching.
-This blog focuses on reviewing the sales rep’s overall performance in a one-on-one.
+This blog focuses on reviewing the sales rep’s overall performance during a one-on-one.
 In a series of weekly one-on-one meetings this topic typically comes up once every four weeks.

 Just to recap, the first blog reviewed how sales rep coaching fits within the sales management process and outlined best practices related to “call coaching”, one aspect of sales rep coaching.
 The next blog focused on sales manager/sales rep coaching best practices related to sales pipeline reviews and detailed opportunity reviews.
 This blog along with content from the blog “Best Practices for B2B Sales - Proactive Follow Up & Content Delivery” finishes up the Best Practices for B2B Sales - Sales Rep/Sales Manager One-on-Ones.